Dish asks FCC to suspend review of SoftBank's Sprint bid

-NEW YORK, May 16 (Reuters) - Dish Network Corp asked U.S. regulators on Thursday to stop reviewing SoftBank Corp’s proposed acquisition of Sprint Nextel Corp’s , citing the Japanese company’s reported attempt to thwart its bid for the U.S. wireless carrier.
+NEW YORK (Reuters) - Dish Network Corp (DISH.O) asked U.S. regulators on Thursday to stop reviewing SoftBank Corp’s (9984.T) proposed acquisition of Sprint Nextel Corp’s (S.N), citing the Japanese company’s reported attempt to thwart its bid for the U.S. wireless carrier.

 “If SoftBank has the power to influence crucial financing decisions of a Chinese company and enlist those decisions in the service of its effort to acquire Sprint, then the proposed foreign ownership needs to be assessed in light of this Chinese company as well,” DISH said in the letter to the Federal Communications Commission.